Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

-\proof Suppose $d(u_0)=f(k)$.
-Run Algorithm \ref{alg:cap} on $(G,V(G),u_0)$ and suppose it returns $D_0$.
-If $u_0$ is in $D_0$ then at least $\frac{d(u_0)}{2}>k$ neighbours of $u_0$ are in $D_0$ for its protection.
-That means, we have a locally minimal defensive alliance $D_0$ of size at least $k$; so we are done.
-Consider the case where $u_0$ is not in $D_0$.
-Let $D'_0$ be the defensive alliance obtained at line 5 of Algorithm 2 and all neighbours of $u_0$ in $D'_0$ are overprotected.
-This is why $u_0$ is deleted from $D'_0$ at line 7.
+{\it Proof of Claim:} Suppose $d(u_0)=f_{0}(k)$ for some sufficiently large computable function $f_{0}(k)$.
+Run Algorithm \ref{alg:cap} on $(G,V(G), \{u_0\})$ and suppose it returns $D_0$.\\ Case 1: If $u_0$ is in $D_0$ then at least $\frac{d(u_0)}{2}>k$ neighbours of $u_0$ are in $D_0$ for its protection.
+That means, we have a locally minimal defensive alliance $D_0$ of size at least $k$; so we are done. \\ Case 2: Suppose $u_0$ is not in $D_0$.
+Let $D'_0$ be the defensive alliance obtained at the end of the {\bf for} loop of lines 1-5 in Algorithm \ref{alg:cap} and all neighbours of $u_0$ in $D'_0$ are overprotected.
+This is why $u_0$ is deleted from $D'_0$.
 We partition the vertices of defensive alliance $D'_0\setminus \{u_{0}\}$ into two parts: part $P_1^0$ contains vertices adjacent to $u_0$ and part $P_2^0$ contains vertices not adjacent to $u_0$.
-Observed that the vertices of $P_2^0$ will be there in final locally minimal defensive alliance.
+Observe that the vertices of $P_2^0$ will be there in final locally minimal defensive alliance as they are crucial in $D'_0$.
 Thus we have $|P_{2}^0|\leq k-1$, otherwise we have a solution of size at least $k$.
 Furthermore, every vertex in $P_2^0$ has degree at most $2k$ or else we have a solution of size at least $k$.
-As $f(k)$ is very large function and every vertex in $P_2^0$ has degree at most $2k$, it can be proved that $P_1^0$ contains at least one vertex $u_1$ with degree at least $f_{1}(k)$ for some large function as otherwise either $G[D'_0\setminus \{u_0\}]$ contains at least $k/2$ connected components or the largest connected component in $G[D'_0\setminus \{u_0\}]$ will have diameter more than $2(k^{2}+2k)$, and by Lemma \ref{diameter} it is a yes-instance.
+As $f_0(k)$ is a very large function and every vertex in $P_2^0$ has degree at most $2k$, we prove that $P_1^0$ contains at least one vertex $u_1$ with degree at least $f_{1}(k)$ for some large function $f_1$.
+Note that $G[D'_0\setminus \{u_0\}]$ contains at most $\frac{k}{2}-1$ connected components of size at least two, otherwise by Observation \ref{obs1} and \ref{Union1}, it is a yes-instance.
+Moreover, every component of $G[D'_0\setminus \{u_0\}]$ has diameter at most $8k$, otherwise by Corollary \ref{cor:lmda}, it is a yes instance.
+Therefore, if the maximum degree of $G[D'_0\setminus \{u_0\}]$ is $f_{1}(k)$ then we know that it contains at most $\mathcal{O}(k.f_{1}(k)^{k})$ vertices.
+We also know that $G[D'_0\setminus \{u_0\}]$ contains at least $\mathcal{O}(f_{0}(k))$ vertices.
+Therefore, we get $c_1 f_{\mathcal{0}(k)}\leq c_2 k.f_1(k)^{k}$ where $c_1$ and $c_2$ are two positive real numbers.
+This implies